rayrfan/Fanray/README.md

 ## Open Live Writer

-With Fanray v1.0 to start posting, a client like [Open Live Writer](http://openlivewriter.org/) is required.
+With Fanray v1.0 to start posting a client like [Open Live Writer](http://openlivewriter.org/) is required.
 To get started,

 - Launch the web app
 - Install and open OLW > Add blog account... > Other services > type in